-That Council approve the payment of the 2021/22 WorkCover Insurance Premium to Xchanging Integrated Services Victoria Pty Ltd for the amount of \$218,688.67 (including GST).
+That Council delegates to the Chief Executive Officer the approval of the payment of the 2021/22 WorkCover Insurance Premium to Xchanging Integrated Services Victoria Pty Ltd for the amount of \$218,688.67 (including GST).

 Council has been a member of the MAV WorkCare Self Insurance Scheme for the past 5 years.
 The MAV was not successful in obtaining future endorsement of the Scheme by WorkCover and as a result the Scheme ceased operations on 1 July 2021.
 Council has now transitioned into the State WorkCover scheme.